jjmeyer0/incubator-druid/docs/development/extensions-core/druid-lookups.md

 Once the key/value  pair is loaded eviction will occur according to the cache eviction policy.
 This module comes with two loading lookup implementation, the first is on-heap backed by a Guava cache implementation, the second is MapDB off-heap implementation.
 Both implementations offer various eviction strategies.
-Same for Loading cache, developer can implement a new type of loading cache by implementing `LookupLoadingCache` interface.
+Same for Loading cache, developer can implement a new type of loading cache by implementing `LoadingCache` interface.

 ## Configuration and Operation: